Peripheral Nerve Block

 Nerve blocks affect many types of nerves, including those that control normal sensation, pain and movement.
 When fully effective you will feel complete numbness, but as the nerve block wears off you will feel tingling, heaviness and the inability to move your arm or leg.
 As more sensation returns you may start to feel pain.
 Once a nerve block starts to wear off it is usually stops within 60 minutes.
 A small tube (or catheter) may be left in position which can be used to top-up the injection to prolong the duration of your pain relief.

 You can use your private medical insurance or pay for your Peripheral Nerve Block treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.

 - Fast access to diagnostics including MRI, X-ray and Ultrasound